nicbotes/elixir-exercise/README.md

 * Minimum, Maximum, and Average salary in a given country
 * Average salary per job title for all the employees with a given job title

+### When you're done

+- Complete the "Implementation Details" section at the bottom of this README.
+- Open a Pull Request in this repo and send the link to code_exercise@remote.com.
+- You can also send some feedback about this exercise.
+Was it too short/big?
+Boring?
+Let us know!

+---

 ## How to run the existing application

 ### Using Elixir natively